wjayesh/auth-web-app/README.md

 ## Contributors
 | Name | GitHub username | Description |
 | ---- | --------------- | ----------- |
   Jay Agrawal |  jayagr26 | A Simple Web app to demonstrate proper Authentication and Authorization using JWT Tokens.
+  Abhinav K Gupta |  AKG1301 | A Web app to Register and login.